ZICIX owned CTIP-FII Receives Award from Liberia’s Ministry of Public Works for Road Project

-Carson City, NV, Aug.
-22, 2022 (GLOBE NEWSWIRE) -- Zicix Corporation’s (OTC Pink: ZICX) operating company, CTIP First Investment, Inc. (CTIP-FII), has accepted an award for the $300 million road project planned to be built in Liberia.
-The project will span more than 200 kilometers and connect the cities of Buchanon, Cestos, and Greenville to greatly reduce travel time and transportation costs for the coastal highway.
+CARSON CITY, Nev., Aug.
+23, 2022 (GLOBE NEWSWIRE) -- Zicix Corporation’s (OTC Pink: ZICX) operating company, CTIP First Investment, Inc. (CTIP-FII), has accepted an award for the $300 million road project planned to be built in Liberia.
+The project will span more than 200 kilometers and connect the cities of Buchanan, Cestos, and Greenville to greatly reduce travel time and transportation costs for the coastal highway.

 The project was approved by Zicix Chairman William Petty and will be developed by CTIP-FII in conjunction with AIC Progetti, SpA, an engineering consulting firm based in Rome, rated by ENR as one of the largest engineering companies in the world.
 AIC Progetti has completed two comprehensive feasibility studies for the road project.